Ko-vey/SDLplayerCore/.github/README.md

 ### Learning and Reference Resources

 - **Lei Xiaohua's (also known as Leixiaohua) Audio and Video Technology Blog** - A profound tribute to the late Dr. Lei Xiaohua, a trailblazer in China's audio-visual technology field who passed away prematurely.
 His article [《最简单的基于FFMPEG+SDL的视频播放器 ver2 （采用SDL2.0）》 (The simplest video player based on FFMPEG+SDL ver2 (using SDL2.0))](https://blog.csdn.net/leixiaohua1020/article/details/38868499) and its series have been the starting point for countless audio-visual developers in China and served as the initial inspiration for this project.
 - [**ffplay.c Source Code**](https://github.com/FFmpeg/FFmpeg/blob/master/fftools/ffplay.c) - The official player implementation provided by FFmpeg.
-It is a classic example for learning the core logic of a player, such as A/V synchronization and multithreaded processing.
+It is the most authoritative and classic example for learning the core logic of a player, such as A/V synchronization and multithreaded processing.
-- [**FFmpeg Development Tutorial for Beginners (Zhihu)**](https://zhuanlan.zhihu.com/p/682106665) - An excellent C++ FFmpeg development tutorial for beginners, helping them to understand basic audio/video concepts step-by-step and build a basic demo.
+- [**FFmpeg Development Getting Started Tutorial (Zhihu)**](https://zhuanlan.zhihu.com/p/682106665) - An excellent tutorial for C++ FFmpeg development, especially suitable for beginners who are not familiar with the FFmpeg API.
+It helps you understand A/V concepts and quickly set up and run your first demo.

 ### Productivity Tools